-It is important to note that these statistics are based on a survey sample and differ from those reported in the Department of Health Daily Dashboard which are based on all laboratory confirmed tests for COVID-19 completed in Northern Ireland.
+It is important to note that these statistics are based on a survey sample and differ from those reported in the Department of Health Daily Dashboard.

 To ensure our latest estimates are available at the earliest opportunity during this period of high infections of coronavirus (COVID-19), we published our headline results on Wednesday.
-The analysis in this bulletin provides further breakdowns for the same period and a longer time series.
+The analysis in this bulletin provides further breakdowns of these results for the same period and a longer data time series.